Why Knowing What Helps Still Doesn’t Mean You Can Do It

 Red and Green Flags in Relationships When You’re ADHD

 ADHD can shape how relationships feel, especially when communication, energy, and attention work differently.
-Some patterns help ADHD brains feel safe and supported.
-Others drain the nervous system.
-Red and green flags to notice when you’re navigating relationships with ADHD.

 When You’re Stuck in ADHD Freeze and Can’t Get Started